ezhilvendhan/import/README.md

 # Import

-Git Clone and Import a project using `ctrl - shift - i`
+Git Clone and Import a project using `ctrl - shift - i` [Mac & Windows] or `ctrl - i` [Linux]

 Install: `apm install import`

 Usage:
-  1. `ctrl - shift - i` to open the dialog
+  1. On Mac & Windows, `ctrl - shift - i` to open the dialog On Linux, use `ctrl - i`
   2. Enter the git repository to clone

+Windows Users:
+  Please ensure you have git installed and the `git` command is available on the PATH.

 The project will be imported to the Atom Project Home.
 If the project is already existing in the Home folder, then it will be imported.